 Humanitarian Mine Action and Humanitarian Demining

-For the way that demining should be conducted, see Generic SOPS.
+For the way that demining should be conducted, see Global SOPS.